hansb001/20MinuteCognitveApp/README.md

 You just build your first application!.

-To save and deploy the flow you just build to Bluemix, click on the **deploy** button.
+To save and deploy the flow you just build to Bluemix, click on the 'Deploy' button.

 Next step is to display the results of the twitter analysis.

 ## Step four: Add dashboard nodes

 First check if if the dashboard nodes are available.
 To do so, scroll down in the nodes palette, on the left side of the screen.
-If there is a section called **dashboard** you can continue to the step five.
-Otherwise follow the follwoing to install the dashboard nodes.
+If there is a section called **Dashboard** you can continue to the step five.
+Otherwise follow the follwoing steps to install the dashboard nodes.

-4. Go to the top right ‘hamburger menu’ then click on ‘manage palette’, click on install
+4. Go to the top right ‘hamburger menu’ then click on ‘Manage palette’, then
+4. Click on the 'Install-tab'
-4. And search for node-red-dashboard
+4. Search for 'node-red-dashboard'
+4. When found, click 'Install' and on 'Install' on the pop-up screen.
-4. And then click install
+4. Then click 'Done'

 When the installation finished you should see the nodes in the nodes palette